mathewpareles/LLM-Research/LLM Interpretability/README.md

 This repository analyzes GPT-3's ability to solve reasoning problems when provided a hint.
 We find that GPT-3's performance scales linearly with the length of the hint when solving the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).
-This is evidence that GPT-3 does not store an internal representation of the task and is instead using simple attention patterns like Induction Heads to produce a response.
+This is evidence that GPT-3 does not store an internal representation of the task and is instead using simple attention patterns like the Induction Head to produce a response.
 We hope to find the exact attention pattern that GPT-3 is using to solve this task.